Email FacebookTwitterMenu burgerClose thin

 Equitable distribution takes into account various factors within the split based on the idea that spouses are inherently unequal.
 For example, one spouse may be more employable or educated than the other, which would likely result in them getting fewer assets in the split since they could more easily earn more post-divorce.
 Or if one spouse was abusive or committed infidelity, making them largely responsible for the split, they may also be entitled to less.

 Don’t forget about separate property.
-This is essentially property that belongs only to one spouse, either because it was acquired prior to the marriage or inherited prior to or during the marriage.
+This is essentially property that belongs only to one spouse, either because it was acquired before the marriage or inherited before or during the marriage.
 Prenuptial agreements supersede equitable distribution and community property states’ laws regarding the division of assets.
-More on that next.

 Community Property and Equitable Distribution